grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 # Driving the implementation from Specification

 As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I'd like to show you three techniques for turning a false Statement true.
-The origin of the names of the techniques is a book by Kent Beck, [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).
-In this book, Kent mentions three approaches to make a failing test pass (or, in our words, to turn a false Statement true):
+The names of the techniques come from a book by Kent Beck, [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page) and are:

 1. Type the obvious implementation
 1. Fake it (`til you make it)
 1. Triangulate

-Don't worry if these names don't tell you anything, the techniques are quite simple and I will try to give an example for each.
+Don't worry if these names don't tell you anything, the techniques are not that difficult to grasp and I will try to give an example for each of them.

 ## Type the obvious implementation

-The first of the three techniques is what we have done a lot throughout this book.
+The first technique is what we have already done a lot throughout the previous chapters.
 It simply says: when you know the correct and final implementation to turn a Statement true, then just type it.
-If the implementation is simple, this approach makes a lot of sense - after all, the amount of Statements required to specify (and test) a functionality is about a level of confidence.
+If the implementation is obvious, this approach makes a lot of sense - after all, the amount of Statements required to specify (and test) a functionality should reflect our desired level of confidence.
 If this level is very high, we can just type the correct code in response to a single Statement.
-Let's see it again using a trivial example of adding two numbers:
+Let's see it in action on a trivial example of adding two numbers:

 ```csharp
 [Fact] public void